-You will enter Iran with a one-month visa.
-We will assist you to convert your entrance visa to a student visa.
+You will enter Iran with a one-month STUDENT visa.
+We will assist you to convert your entrance visa to a ONE YEAR RESIDENCY.
 When you receive your visa and purchase your ticket to Iran, inform us of your arrival date at least 10 days in advance by forwarding a copy of your ticket to us in order for the university to arrange a transport from the airport to your place of residence.
 Please inform us of any changes concerning your arrival.
 The next business day after you arrive, you should refer to the Office of Admissions to complete your registration.
 Our staff and advisors at the Office of Admissions are available to assist you with your needs.

 You will need to deposit the entire first-year tuition fee at the time of registration at TUMS for the registration to be completed.
 Therefore, please make necessary arrangements for this matter.
 All registration affairs will be undertaken and completed at the Office of Vice-Chancellor for Global Strategies and International Affairs, Directorate of International Affairs and Development (DIAD).
 The address is:

 No. 21, Dameshgh St., Vali-e Asr Ave., Tehran, Iran.

 DIAD is on the 1ST floor.
 You will receive a temporary student ID card after your registration is complete.

 Later on, you will be accompanied by the university’s Visa Specialist to the Iranian Ministry of Foreign Affairs to process your one-year student visa.
 After your student Visa has been processed, you will be given your main student ID card.